sparanoid/almace-scaffolding/_app/_pages/themes/curtana/example-about.md

 This is an Curtana theme example About page.

-Sparanoid is a one-man design studio operated by Sparanoid, currently located in China.
+Sparanoid is a design studio operated by Sparanoid.
 You can ping me on [Twitter](http://twitter.com/sparanoid) or send correspondence to [t@sparanoid.com](mailto:t@sparanoid.com).

 ## Colophon